-Quality decision point in the annual growth cycle the grapevine to which the vintage he follows.
-It is the end of the maturity period between veraison (Start of ripening, where the berries begin to turn) and grape ripeness.
-The period between blossom and Maturation is next climate and Weather also from Maturity date (early to late) the vine dependent.
+Quality decisive point in the annual growth cycle the grapevine to which the vintage he follows.
+It is the end of the maturity period between veraison (Start of ripening, where the berries begin to discolor) and grape ripeness.
+The period between blossom and Maturation is next climate and Weather also from the Maturity date (early to late) the vine dependent.
 The pre-Véraison green berries have a relatively high content acids which are degraded during maturation while the content of sugar increases.

-In most wine regions in the northern hemisphere, this is achieved (depending on grape variety and type of wine) from September to October, in warm climates in some cases in August.
-What is understood as being fully mature, however, is slightly different in the individual countries.
+In most wine-growing areas of the northern hemisphere, this is achieved (depending on grape variety and wine type) from September to October, in warm areas in some cases in August.
+What is understood as being fully ripe, however, is slightly different in the individual countries.
 In cooler areas one orients itself mainly on the sugar content or the must weight.
 The state of full ripeness is reached at a harmonic ratio of acidity and sugar content.
 One speaks also of a balanced sugar balance.
-At night no more sugar is breathed carbon dioxide and water ), as is formed in the day.
+At night no more sugar is breathed (it arises carbon dioxide and water ), as is formed in the day.

 Exceeding full maturity, the sugar balance is increasingly negative.
 This means that more sugar is mined during the night than is supplied during the day.
 By shrinking the berries and thus reducing the volume but this is compensated.
 The berries develop more extract or flavorings such as glycerin and phenols, which leads to bodied and alcoholier wines.
 The must yield is lower but more concentrated.
 A relatively new term is Engustment, the special phase of berry maturity, in which variety-specific flavorings and color intensity mint.

 In certain growing areas at least part of the fully ripe grapes will remain on the vine.
-As a result, they reach the stage of over-maturity with a clearly negative sugar balance.
-However, this is compensated by evaporation of water and thus drying of the berries and thus increases the sugar concentration or the must weight.
-In overripe and very sweet Berries outweighs the sugar species fructose (Fruit sugar).
+As a result, they reach the stage of over-maturity with a negative sugar balance.
+But this is compensated by evaporation of water and thus drying of the berries and thus increases the sugar concentration or the must weight.
+In overripe as well botrytis or. very sweet Berries outweigh the sugar species fructose (Fruit sugar).
 Such berries are a prerequisite for the production of Prädikatswein such as B. Trockenbeerenauslese,

 In the 1990s is the new term physiological maturity originated, which in addition to sugar and acidity also includes other criteria of maturity.
 Due to extreme weather conditions it can be initiated by the vine itself premature ripening come (which, however, probably no winemaker wishes).
 The next development step in the growth cycle is after the Maturation of leaf fall, See also below BBCH Code,